-Total other-than-temporary impairment losses for fiscal 2013 mainly related to equity securities and debt securities.
 Total other-than-temporary impairment losses for fiscal 2014 mainly related to equity securities and other securities.
-Total other-than-temporary impairment losses for fiscal 2015 related to equity securities, debt securities and other securities.
+Total other-than-temporary impairment losses for fiscal 2015 and 2016 related to equity securities, debt securities and other securities.

-During fiscal 2013, other-than-temporary impairment losses related to debt securities are recognized mainly on certain specified bonds and on certain mortgage-backed securities.
 During fiscal 2014, other-than-temporary impairment losses related to debt securities are recognized mainly on certain mortgage-backed securities.
-During fiscal 2015, other-than-temporary impairment losses related to debt securities are recognized mainly on certain other asset-backed securities.
-Specified bonds have experienced credit losses due to decline in the value of the underlying assets.
+During fiscal 2015 and 2016, other-than-temporary impairment losses related to debt securities are recognized mainly on certain other asset-backed securities.
 Mortgage-backed securities have experienced credit losses due to a decrease in cash flows attributable to significant default and bankruptcies on the underlying loans.
 Other asset-backed securities have experienced credit losses due to a decline in value of the underlying assets.
 Because the Company and its subsidiaries do not intend to sell the investments and it is not more likely than not that the Company and its subsidiaries will be required to sell the investments before recovery of their amortized cost basis, the credit loss component is recognized in earnings, and the non-credit loss component is recognized in other comprehensive income (loss), net of applicable income taxes.
 The credit loss assessment is made by comparing the securities' amortized cost basis with the portion of the estimated fair value of the underlying assets available to repay the specified bonds, or with the present value of the expected cash flows from the mortgage-backed securities, that were estimated based on a number of assumptions such as seniority of the security.

-Roll-forwards of the amount related to credit losses on other-than-temporarily impaired debt securities recognized in earnings for fiscal 2013, 2014 and 2015 are as follows:
+Roll-forwards of the amount related to credit losses on other-than-temporarily impaired debt securities recognized in earnings according to ASC 320-10-35-34 ("Investments-Debt and Equity Securities-Recognition of Other-Than-Temporary Impairments") for fiscal 2014, 2015 and 2016 are as follows: